-Work Study is part-time, on campus employment for students with financial need allowing them to earn money to help pay educational expenses.
-Work study funding is subsidized from the federal government.
+Work-study is part-time employment on campus or off campus with a community service organization.
+Work-study enables students with financial need to earn money to help pay educational expenses.
+Work-study funding is subsidized by the federal government.

 - Must be enrolled for a minimum of six (6) credit hours for Fall/Winter semester(s) and regularly attending class.